Various Artists – Thunderbirds Are Go – TV Themes for Grown Up Kids: #866 of best 1,000 albums ever!

 Various Artists - Thunderbirds Are Go - TV Themes for Grown Up Kids

-Why is Thunderbirds Are Go – TV Themes for Grown Up Kids on my best 1,000 albums ever list?
+So why is Thunderbirds Are Go – TV Themes for Grown Up Kids on this best 1,000 albums ever thing?

 Some stats & info about Thunderbirds Are Go – TV Themes for Grown Up Kids